jennweir/HomeLab/coreos-vm/README.md

 ## on mac to interact with vm

+By default, NAT networking does not allow inbound connections to the vm.
+To allow inbound SSH connections, you can forward connections to e.g. port 2222 on the host to the SSH server in the vm:

+`VBoxManage modifyvm coreos-vm --natpf1 "guestssh,tcp,,2222,,22"`

+Start and stop vm:

 `VBoxManage startvm coreos-vm` --type headless

 `VBoxManage controlvm coreos-vm acpipowerbutton`

+Connect with:

+`ssh core@localhost -p 2222`

 ## vm first boot